 Poetry to Understand Extremism

 More than just using poetry to stand together and express anti-extremist sentiments, poetry is a key way of understanding radical Islam and the beliefs behind it.
 Kendall writes that more important than understanding what radicalizes people is understanding “what enables these groups to be tolerated among well-armed populations.”
 She says that “the way they do that is just getting into the rhythm of the local culture with things like poems.”
-Jihadi organizations, such as ISIS or al-Qaeda, are more than just political ideologies.
+Extremist organizations, such as ISIS or al-Qaeda, are more than just political ideologies.
 Kendall writes, “analyzing the poems gives us an insight into jihadist hearts and minds and can reveal clues about jihadists’ motivation, group dynamics, and cultural concerns, which helps to illuminate the contemporary political landscape in which the poetry is deployed.”
-Poetry provides a more holistic view of extremist groups and the motivations behind jihad.
+Poetry provides a more holistic view of extremist groups and some of their motivations.

 Poetry is an expression of passion and a method of communication that incites action in people.
 It is more powerful than political ideologies or doctrines that appear most prevalent to outside researchers.
 It is the method of reaching the hearts of people.
 When combating jihadism, New York Times author Thomas Hegghammer writes, “we are not only confronting organizations and doctrines, but also a highly seductive subculture.”
+The term jihad traditionally means 'struggle' in Arabic.
+However, many extremist groups have appropriated the term, making "jihadism" a violent offshoot of Islam.
 Studying jihadi poetry demonstrates how these movements are rooted in deeper beliefs than political or governmental policies.
 Oftentimes, analysis of extremist groups fails to contextualize the deep religious and societal beliefs that fuel such movements, instead of the surface level political ideologies.

 After the September 11th terrorist attacks, the United States became increasingly interested in methods to combat violent radical Islam.
 They were especially concerned with the commonly held view that ‘the West’ is the enemy of Islam.
 In 2003, The Nixon Center held a conference to discuss the role of Sufism, “the spiritual tradition within Islam,” and its connection to US foreign policy goals.
 Salman, Sufi rock’s most prominent artist and poet, became a topic of discussion.
 The United Nations and the United States promoted Salman on several occasions, appointing him to UN goodwill ambassador positions and putting on concerts.
 The aim was to place him in a role to bridge the gap between the ‘East and the West.’
 In the end, these tactics were unsuccessful in changing the views of Muslim youth.
 People were skeptical of Western uses of Islamic poetry, art, and music.